orgmatter/ogadimma-osuji-lendsqr-fe-test/README.md

 ## Third Party Integration - Credits
 This application would not have been easily put together without the help of some third party support.
-So I'd like to use this opportunity to give credits to the following vendors listed below:\
+So I'd like to use this opportunity to give credits to the following vendors listed below:
 - [Material UI - for all UI support](https://mui.com)
 - [Mockbin - for all API mocks and simulations](https://mockbin.io)
 - [Netlify - for all hosting services](https://netlify.app)

 ## How To Run The Application
-This application is built with ReactJS and Typescript; Below are steps to follow when setting it up to run on your local device.
+This application is built with ReactJS and Typescript;\ Below are steps to follow when setting it up to run on your local machine.
 - First and foremost, make sure you are running on a node version of 14 and above for a smooth and stable operation then;
 - Clone the repo into your local machine, you can do that with this command - **git clone https://github.com/orgmatter/ogadimma-osuji-lendsqr-fe-test.git** which will create a new directory called **ogadimma-osuji-lendsqr-fe-test** in your computer
 - CD into your new project directory and run **`npm install`** to install all dependencies used by the application